ES2Spring2020-ComputinginEngineering/project-2-acremer01/README.md

               - classification: the array of final classification values
               - centroids: the array of the final centroids
           functionality:
-              - graphs the glucose and hemoglobin values, colored based on their final classifications
+              - graphs the glucose and hemoglobin values, which are colored based on their final classifications
               - graphs the final centroids as diamonds no return values